picmi/help/docs/business/faqs.md

 :::: faq What should I do when an individual applying reports they cannot sign and only have the option to Cancel or Refresh?
-This usually happens when the job has [**no vacancies**](about-picmi/applications.md#restrictions-on-actions).
+This usually happens when the job has **no intake availability** (capacity reached or intake closed).
 You can see this as a business user or as an individual applying.

 * As a business user, check the [job application controls](article/job-application-controls)
 * As a jobseeker, they can see positions available on the top-left of the workflow or in the list view

 ::: prompt
-Change your vacancies by the number of people you expect
+Adjust intake capacity settings based on the number of people you expect
 :::
 ::::

-::: faq There are 'No Vacancies', what should I do?
+::: faq There is 'No Intake Availability', what should I do?
 This usually happens when the job has '[No positions left](about-picmi/applications.md#restrictions-on-actions)'.
 You can see this as a business user in **Jobs** in the [Remaining ](article/job-application-controls.md#view-job-bucket-settings) column.

-If you want to increase the number of positions in the job bucket, increase the [Maximum number of people](article/job-application-controls.md#application-controls) setting in the job
+If you want to increase the number of positions in the job bucket, increase the [Capacity Limit](article/job-application-controls.md#application-controls) setting in the job
 :::

 :::: faq Someone can't complete (In Progress) because there are 'No Positions Left', what should I do?
-This happens when the job has '[no vancancies](about-picmi/applications.md#restrictions-on-actions)'.
+This happens when the job has no intake availability.

 1. Either, increase the number of positions or (probably) cancel the application.
 2. For both, the person should be informed via a status message.